 The amFilm Tempered Glass screen protector is by far the most popular choice out there.
 Since they also made a version for the Switch lite, this product has been flying off the shelves.
 It also happens to be the most common option that retail stores offer, so that explains its popularity.

-At the end of the day, a screen protector is supposed to withstand damage for your display.
+At the end of the day, a screen protector is supposed to withstand damage to your display.
 That’s exactly where this product excels.
 It is by far the most durable one out there and has saved a lot of switches even since the launch of the original system.
 People have even dropped it on concrete, and it saved their screen.

 Apart from the great durability, it has all of the things you’d expect from a premium screen protector at this point.
 It has perfect transparency and provides an optimal viewing experience.
 The difference in image quality is not discernible.
 Glare is a non-issue, and it works completely fine with the sensitivity of the touch-screen.